profbmuthu/OnLine/PITCHME.md

 ---
 <!-- .slide: data-autoslide="2000" -->
 ### <span style="color: #e49436"> Benefits of bigdata</span>
--  From the perspective of an online merchant, “the present” means the attention span of a potential customer.
+-  For  an online merchant, “the present” means the attention span of a potential customer.

--  If the processing time of a transaction exceeds the customer’s attention span, the merchant doesn’t consider it real time.
+-  Processing time of a transaction exceeds the customer’s attention span, the merchant doesn’t consider it real time.

--  From the perspective of an options trader, however, real time means milliseconds.

--  From the perspective of a guided missile, real time means microseconds.
+-  For an options trader,  real time means milliseconds.
+For a guided missile, real time means microseconds.

 -  Real-time big data analytics is an iterative process involving multiple tools and systems.